cetdac-org/cetdac-help-center/docs/en/reference/bch/README.md

 ### bitapp.bch.util.bchToSatoshi

-- Type：method
+- type：method
-- Parameter:
+- parameter:
   - **val** | [number or string] Value in the unit of BCH
-- Return:
+- return:
 	- **satoshi** | [number] Return to value in the unit of satoshi

 [Try][33]

 ### bitapp.bch.util.satoshiToBch

-- Type：method
+- type：method
-- Parameter:
+- parameter:
   - **val** | [number or string] Value in the unit of satoshi
-- Return:
+- return:
 	- **bch** | [number] Return to value in the unit of bch

 [Try][34]